Skip to contents

 theta_sigma, # sigma parameter

-nu, # nu parameter
+theta_nu, # nu parameter

 B_mu, # basis matrix for non-stationary mu

-B_sigma # basis matrix for non-stationary sigma
+B_sigma, # basis matrix for non-stationary sigma

 )